Automatic Construction of Clinical Scoring Systems with LLM Agents: Experimental details

 \paragraph{Outcome construction.} Mortality outcomes correspond to binary in-hospital death unless otherwise specified.
 Length-of-stay (LOS) outcomes are defined using clinically meaningful thresholds: ICU LOS $>$3 days; LOS $>$5 days for COPD and lung cancer; and LOS $>$7 days for pneumonia.
 For cystic fibrosis cohorts, the outcome is defined as death within a fixed prediction horizon following the index annual visit.

 \paragraph{Missing data handling.} Time-series variables are imputed using forward fill; if no prior measurement exists within the observation window, backward fill is applied when later measurements are available.
-For baselines that do not operate on temporal data, the final observed value per variable is used with median imputation.
-For \texttt{AgentScore}, if a required input is missing at prediction time, the rule evaluates to false.
+Median imputation is applied when no observed value is available.
+For baselines that do not operate on temporal data, the final observed value per variable is used.

 \paragraph{Train/validation/test splits.} We use 5-fold stratified cross-validation over trajectories (hospital admissions or ICU stays).
 Stratification preserves outcome prevalence across folds, and all splits are deterministic with a fixed random seed.
 For the CF cohort comparison, models are trained on the UK CF Registry and externally validated on the Canadian CF Registry to assess cross-population generalization.
 For ICU mortality external validation, models are trained on hospital A and evaluated on hospital B. Because fold-level splits are unavailable in this setting, results are aggregated over five independent random training seeds.
 For \texttt{AgentScore}, the training portion of each fold is further split into 80\% used for rule construction and 20\% used for internal validation during score selection.
+The baselines utilize the training data according to their standard respective optimization procedures.

 \paragraph{Statistical analysis.} We evaluate predictive performance using AUROC.
 For \texttt{AgentScore}, predicted probabilities are computed as